 The Kym Simon Band 2007 - 2010

 Alan put a wonderful power-house band of very fine musicians around Kym for her live gigs for two years and they sounded fantastic, she made him very proud.
-Alan tells us that Kym is a very talented singer/songwriter and that it was a plaesure working with her and he wishes her every success in the future.
+Kym has taken time away from music to spend time with her family.
+Alan tells us that Kym is a very talented singer/songwriter and that it was a pleasure working with her and he wishes her every success in the future.

 More images on the "Photos" page